 - Substantially interfering with the student’s or students’ ability to participate in or benefit from the services, activities or privileges provided by a school.

-Examples of prohibited conduct include name-calling, using derogatory slurs, stalking, sexual violence, causing psychological harm, threatening or causing physical harm, threatened or actual destruction of property, or wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above.
+Examples of prohibited conduct include harassment, threats, intimidation, name-calling, using derogatory slurs, stalking, sexual harassment, sexual violence, posting or distributing sexually explicit images, causing psychological harm, threatening or causing physical harm, threatened or actual destruction of property, theft, public humiliation, wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above, or retaliation for asserting or alleging an act of bullying.
+This list is non-exhaustive.

 CYBERBULLYING